What If (Babyface song)

 "What If" is a song written, co-produced and performed by American contemporary R&B musician Babyface, issued as the second official single from his sixth studio album Face2Face (following the promotional single "Baby's Mama").
 The song peaked at #80 on the Billboard Hot 100 in 2001.

 Music video

 The official music video for "What If" was directed by Bille Woodruff.
 Actress Sanaa Lathan, portray Babyface love interest in the music video.
+The video features scenes involving Babyface and Lathan that correspond to the song's narrative.

 Personnel and credits

 Credits adapted from album liner notes.